Nie Li: Career

 On her return, Nie was assigned as a technician to a lab in the Ministry of National Defense of the People's Republic of China, researching missile technology.
 Over the years, Nie held various roles in the Ministry's Fifth Institute (五院 (wǔyuàn)), as well as the Ministry of Aerospace Industry and Ministry of Science and Technology.
 She worked on projects including the earliest Yuan Wang-class tracking ship, launched in 1977, as well as the first Chinese supercomputers, Yinhe models I and II, throughout the 1980s and early 1990s.

 In 1988, Nie was presented with the rank of major general.
 Nie and another four women promoted at this time were the first female generals since Li Zhen's commission in 1955.
 Nie was promoted to lieutenant general on 24 July 1993.

 She served twice as deputy chairperson on the All-China Women's Federation.
 Nie was a representative at the 7th National People's Congress, as well as the 8th National People's Congress.

 Personal life

 Nie met Ding Henggao whilst studying in Leningrad.
-The two married in 1962 in Guangzhou and the ceremony was described by Tao Siliang (陶斯亮), Tao Zhu's daughter, as, "solemn and also so simple."
+The two married in 1962 in Guangzhou and the ceremony was described by Tao Siliang, Tao Zhu's daughter, as, "solemn and also so simple."
 At the time, people were surprised that the daughter of a marshal had not married someone of equal or higher status.
 Ding was later awarded the rank of full general.
 Nie and Ding had one daughter.